Visit our other Wisconsin Historical Society websites!

 Date: 1910 ca.

-Description: Quarter-length studio portrait of Walter Stern, Milwaukee company president.
+Description: Quarter-length studio portrait of Frank H. Lindsay, Milwaukee company chairman.

 If you didn't find the material you searched for, our Library Reference Staff can help.